MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-avalara-provider.md

 This topic provides information about how to set up the Avalara provider in Dynamics 365 Intelligent Order Management.

 Avalara is software for automated tax compliance.
-The Avalara provider enables Intelligent Order Management to validate address and calculate tax from Avalara.
+The Avalara provider enables Intelligent Order Management to validate addresses and calculate tax from Avalara.

 For more information about Avalara, see the [Avalara website](https://www.avalara.com/us/en/index.html).